trrproject/SciCrowd/README.md

 Correia, A., Grover, A., Jameel, S., Schneider, D., Antunes, P., and Fonseca, B. (2023).
 A Hybrid Human–AI Tool for Scientometric Analysis.
 Artificial Intelligence Review.
 DOI: 10.1007/s10462-023-10548-7.

+Correia, A. and Lindley, S. (2022).
+Collaboration in relation to Human-AI Systems: Status, Trends, and Impact.
+In Proceedings of the 2022 IEEE International Conference on Big Data (Big Data), pp. 3417-3422.
+DOI: 10.1109/BigData55660.2022.10020416.

 Correia, A., Fonseca, B., Paredes, H., Chaves, R., Schneider, D., and Jameel, S. (2021).
 Determinants and Predictors of Intentionality and Perceived Reliability in Human-AI Interaction as a Means for Innovative Scientific Discovery.
 In Proceedings of the 2021 IEEE International Conference on Big Data (Big Data), pp. 3681-3684.
 DOI: 10.1109/BigData52589.2021.9671358.

 Correia, A., Jameel, S., Schneider, D., Paredes, H., and Fonseca, B. (2020).
 A Workflow-Based Methodological Framework for Hybrid Human-AI Enabled Scientometrics.
 In Proceedings of the 2020 IEEE International Conference on Big Data (Big Data), pp. 2876-2883.
 DOI: 10.1109/BigData50022.2020.9378096.